1

 Q: Can one firm pay the fees due on products registered and sold by another?

 A: Yes, tonnage fees may be deferred to another company.
 This should be indicated in the Deferred Tonnage section of your AgLicense tonnage reporting screen.
 To report deferred tonnage, enter those tons separately from the total tons your company is responsible for.
 You must identify the company to which the tonnage is being deferred to in the dropdown list.
-The deferred tonnage isnotsubtracted from the total tons your company reports in the AgLicense system.
+The deferred tonnage is not subtracted from the total tons your company reports in the AgLicense system.

 Private agreements between such firms may facilitate correct payment by both, although such agreements are not specifically addressed by the Colorado Fertilizer Law.
-Such agreements are typically augmented by statements such as “Colorado tonnage fee not paid” on invoices for product shipped to a party expected to pay fees due.
+Such agreements are typically augmented by statements such as “Colorado tonnage fee not paid” on invoices for products shipped to a party expected to pay fees due.

 If a question arises as to who is responsible for fee payment, the ultimate responsible party is the last firm registering the product(s) for which tonnage is due.